 - Build agri-tourism activities on existing farm operations and create a network of complementary attractions. - Increase discussions with regional partners (producers, Community Futures Wild Rose) - Promote more tourism training opportunities (via Travel Alberta) - Identify what events work provincially and replicate / modify - Investigate culinary tourism opportunities (food festivals, farmers markets) - Build off Drumheller and regional visitor attraction.
-Develop and promote complimentary products. - Partnerships with Drumheller and other regional players - Profile opportunities for reinvestment in dated landmarks and new businesses - County to invest in campgrounds (many other Counties/MDs are in the business) - Promote through new tourism directory - Further develop primary and secondary oil and gas services. - Connect with local producers and find out where they are procuring equipment and services - Attract these businesses to establish local operations - Engage with local firms to expand operations - Attract affiliated renewable energy supply chain industries that service maintenance or storage needs. - Engage with renewable energy producers to find out where they are procuring equipment and services - Attract these businesses to establish local operations - Engage with local firms to expand operations - Build on existing wind and solar energy operations, the area has been de-risked. - Take advantage of current high concentration of primary inputs and expand into entire agrifood chain. - Work with existing producers to understand what they need to expand operations - Support existing producers to begin value-added processing. - Existing firms are leveraging the local transportation and logistics infrastructure, showcase these assets to complementary producers - Invest in business parks - Leverage logistics networks to export high value, easily transportable agri-food goods.
+Develop and promote complimentary products. - Partnerships with Drumheller and other regional players - Profile opportunities for reinvestment in dated landmarks and new businesses - County to invest in campgrounds (many other Counties/MDs are in the business) - Promote through new tourism directory - Further develop primary and secondary oil and gas services. - Connect with local producers and find out where they are procuring equipment and services - Attract these businesses to establish local operations - Engage with local firms to expand operations - Attract these businesses to establish local operations. - Engage with local firms to expand operations. - Take advantage of current high concentration of primary inputs and expand into entire agrifood chain. - Work with existing producers to understand what they need to expand operations - Support existing producers to begin value-added processing. - Existing firms are leveraging the local transportation and logistics infrastructure, showcase these assets to complementary producers - Invest in business parks - Leverage logistics networks to export high value, easily transportable agri-food goods.